-The Peugeot 205 GTI, VW Golf GTI Mk2 and Renault 5 GT Turbo were some of the best hot hatches to come out of the 1980s.
-Here's our top ten of all the classic hot hatches
+The 205 GTI, Golf GTI Mk2 and Renault 5 GT Turbo were some of the best hot hatches to come out of the 1980s.
+Here all ten of our favourites

 When Volkswagen launched the Mk2 GTI, it moved the Golf firmly into the 1980s.
 Despite losing the delicate Giugiaro lines of the Mk1, it bettered it in most other ways.
-The 1.8-litre 8-valve engine lacked a bit of sparkle, but this was remedied by the introduction of a 16-valve 136bhp version in 1986.
-Currently more popular than ever, the Mk2 Golf GTI is possible the most sensible retro hot hatch on the market.
-Spares are well catered for, and the reliable hatch is generally pretty rust resistant if kept in good shape.
+It was more substantially built, but the extra weight blunted the 1.8-litre 8-valve engine’s performance somewhat.
+A solution was on the cards, thanks to the introduction of a 16-valve 136bhp version in 1986.

 There‘s one truly great thing about the Astra GTE 16v, and that’s the engine.
-Its twin-cam 16-valve C20XE engine (known as the Redtop in Vauxhall circles) became so widely recognised thanks to the Cosworth-designed cylinder head, which made this one of the fastest naturally aspirated cars hatches of its day.
-To say the rest of the car isn’t great might be a little unfair, but the chassis development certainly failed to keep pace with Cosworth’s engine.
+Its twin-cam 16-valve C20XE engine (known as the Redtop in Vauxhall circles) became so widely recognised thanks to the Cosworth-designed cylinder head, which made this one of the fastest naturally aspirated cars around at the time.
+The only problem was that Astra’s underpinnings couldn’t quite harness those 156 horses.

 Thanks to the pedigree of that engine though, the Astra was a bit motorsport hit.
 As well as winning various touring car races in the BTCC, it was a major force (in Opel Kadett form) in Germany’s DTM series.
+Ultimately, the car’s true motorsport potential was unleashed in South Africa, where the Kadett ‘Superboss’ took performance to new heights.
 It wasn’t a bad rally car either.

 Appearing in 1984, Fiat decided to launch a hotted up version of the Strada (or Ritmo as it was known in Europe).
 Not following every other manufacturer’s lead, fuel injection or forced induction wasn’t the answer.
-A 2.0-litre engine fitted with a pair of juicy Weber carburettors was.
-It was a hit with the road testers at the time, but only a handful were ever sold in the UK.
-Shame.
+The 2.0-litre Fiat twin-cam engine was a versatile lump, and when fitted with a pair of juicy Weber carburettors gave the Strada some serious performance.

 With the introduction of the Golf-rivalling front-wheel drive Escort XR3 of 1981 Ford was onto a winner.
 When it was given fuel injection in ’83, that all-important ‘I’ badge meant that Ford’s hot hatch sold in droves.
 The simple, and somewhat unimpressive CVH engine was never going to set the world alight, but the sporty alloy wheels and spoilers made this a boy racer favourite.
 Handling was fun, and most owners seeking more performance could always upgrade to the RS Turbo...